IreneVagionakis/CretanInscriptions/README.rst

 * Open the Terminal / Command Line / Command Prompt (Windows: type **cmd** in the search box in the Start menu; Mac OS X/Linux: type **terminal** in the search box in the menu bar)
 * Type in the Terminal the command **cd Desktop\\CretanInscriptions-master** (Windows) or **cd Desktop/CretanInscriptions-master** (Mac OS X/Linux) and then press Enter (NB: if you saved the folder in a different place, e.g. inside another folder on the desktop or in Downloads, you should replace **Desktop** in the command with the actual path of the folder)
 * Type in the Terminal the command **build.sh** (Mac OS X/Linux) or **build.bat** (Windows), then press Enter and leave the Terminal window open
-* If the messages that appear in the Terminal include **Development server is running at http://127.0.0.1:9999**, it means that everthing is fine.
+* If the messages that appear in the Terminal include **Development server is running at http://127.0.0.1:9999**, everything is fine.
 If not, you need to install a more recent version of Java (7 or later) from here https://www.oracle.com/java/technologies/javase-jdk15-downloads.html, choosing the download option corresponding to your Operating System and then selecting ‘Accept License Agreement’
 * Open your browser and go to http://127.0.0.1:9999/ (NB: it takes a while to load)